 Though I already have one of these, the Street Rodder from 1977 is a classic casting which is worth owning in pairs.

 In addition to the large case of cars, I also picked up a 7-dollar bag of cars that held an assortment of blackwalls.
-Stagefright, from 1978 is a stagecoach-inspired hot rod that looks to me like it’s missing an engine.
+Stagefright, first released in 1978, is a stagecoach-inspired hot rod that looks to me like it’s missing an engine.
 However, if you look closely, you can see a small 8-cylinder engine tucked inside the passenger compartment.
+This Malaysia-cast version is from 1982.

 Baja Breaker is a Ford 4×4 van that first appeared in 1978.
 This metallic orange version with the plastic opening hood (in this case, permanently opened) came out in 1983